vbotka/ansible-collection-freebsd/docs/source/examples/206/example.rst

      vmm: iocage_02
      swarm: sw_01

-This option is used to create groups from *iocage_tags*
+This dictionary is used to create groups

 .. code-block:: yaml